publicdocs/uscode/assets/md/titles/usc48/us/usc/t48/ch18/schI/ptB/m__us_usc_t48_s1921g.md

 ([Pub.
 L. 108–188, title I, § 108][/us/pl/108/188/s108], Dec.
 17, 2003, [117 Stat.
 2755][/us/stat/117/2755]; [Pub.
 L. 113–128, title V, § 512(g)(2)][/us/pl/113/128/s512/g/2], July 22, 2014, [128 Stat.
 1708][/us/stat/128/1708].)

- __Amendment of Subsection (a)__

-    [Pub.
-L. 113–128, title V][/us/pl/113/128], §§ 506, 512(g)(2), July 22, 2014, [128 Stat.
-1703][/us/stat/128/1703], 1708, provided that, effective on the first day of the first full program year after July 22, 2014 \[probably July 1, 2015\], subsection (a) of this section is amended by striking “subtitle C of title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2881][/us/usc/t29/s2881] et seq.; relating to Job Corps)” and inserting “subtitle C of title I of the Workforce Innovation and Opportunity Act (relating to Job Corps)”.
-See 2014 Amendment note below.

  __References in Text__

-    The Workforce Investment Act of 1998, referred to in subsec. (a), is [Pub.
-L. 105–220][/us/pl/105/220], Aug.
-7, 1998, [112 Stat.
-936][/us/stat/112/936], as amended.
-Subtitle C of title I of the Act is classified generally to subchapter III (§ 2881 et seq.) of chapter 30 of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20][/us/usc/t20/s9201], Education, and Tables.
+    The Workforce Innovation and Opportunity Act, referred to in subsec. (a), is [Pub.
+L. 113–128][/us/pl/113/128], July 22, 2014, [128 Stat.
+1425][/us/stat/128/1425].
+Subtitle C of title I of the Act is classified generally to part C (§ 3191 et seq.) of subchapter I of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29][/us/usc/t29/s3101] and Tables.

     The joint resolution of January 14, 1986 ([Public Law 99–239][/us/pl/99/239]), referred to in subsec. (b)(1), is [Pub.
 L. 99–239][/us/pl/99/239], Jan.
 14, 1986, [99 Stat.
 1770][/us/stat/99/1770], as amended, known as the Compact of Free Association Act of 1985, which is classified principally to part A of this subchapter and chapter 19 (§ 2001 et seq.) of this title.
 Title IV of the joint resolution is set out as a note under [section 1901 of this title][/us/usc/t48/s1901].
 For complete classification of this Act to the Code, see Short Title note set out under [section 1901 of this title][/us/usc/t48/s1901] and Tables.